sanjaysridhar2018-stack/The-Art-of-Spotting-Vulnerabilities-/README.md

 ### Netcat
 Netcat is used to establish tcp connections and is the followup tool after using nmap- after finding the open ports through nmap, nc can be used to listen on those ports constantly which can be used to test reverse shells
 ### Burp Suite
+Burp suite is probably the most important reconnaisance tool I've come accross in my cybersecurity journey.
+Whether it be discovering backend api requests, experimenting with parameters to analyse outputs or even passing the request to the intruder and hashing the username and password- burp suite does it all.
+Being such a multi faceted tool it completely removes the purpose of manual testing and searching for cookies and JWTs manually

 ## Insights